Ahbee/ofxCoreImageFilters/README.md

 ####Step 1 Change source files to objective c++

 Every source file in which you include "ofxCI.h", must be marked as objective c++.
 To do this select the file, open the file inspector (option+command + 1) and select objective c++ as the type.
-Some people might say to change the extension from .cpp to .mm, but this does not always work.
+Some people might say to change the extension from .cpp to .mm, but this does not always work(better to do both).

 #### step 2 Setup and configure a filter
 calling setup creates the filter and sets it up with default parameters.
 To see list of filter types look at the file ofxCIConstants.h.
 For full documentation refer to the [Core Image Filter Reference](https://developer.apple.com/library/mac/documentation/graphicsimaging/reference/CoreImageFilterReference/Reference/reference.html)